SideControlJS/SideControlJS/README.md

 ![GitHub followers](https://img.shields.io/github/followers/SideControlJS?style=social)

 ## About Me
-I have a passion creating dynamic and responsive web applications and software tools.
-I enjoy doing hard things; tackling challenging and creative projects.
+I have a passion for creating dynamic and responsive web applications and software tools.
+I enjoy doing hard things in general, and I never stop learning new things.
 In addition to web development, I'm a lighting controls engineer & programmer, along with a strong background in audio and music production.
 When I'm not learning and getting better at a software development I enjoy motorcycle rides, training, and instructing Brazilian Jiu-Jitsu.

 🌐 Check out my portfolio: [My Portfolio](https://jl-react-portfolio.netlify.app/)